Graphing

 The Condition Parameters selected for display can relate to distinct properties, each with different units, scale and resolution.
 Multiple distinct parameters (from the same or different surveys) can be viewed in the Graphing panel simultaneously.

-To increase the availability of data across the Network, data loaded in Horizons is processed using a gap-filling strategy .
+To increase the availability of data across the Network, imported data is processed using a gap-filling strategy.
 If a gap is encountered for any single subsection length, it is interpolated using the average of the neighbouring subsections.